pluralsight/spavro/README.md

 # (Sp)eedier Avro - Spavro

-Spavro is a fork of the official Apache AVRO python 2 implementation with the goal of greatly improving data read and write serialization performance.
+Spavro is a fork of the official Apache AVRO python 2 implementation with the goal of greatly improving data read deserialization and write serialization performance.

 Spavro is also python 2/3 compatible (instead of a spearate project / implementation).
-Tested using py2.7 and py3.5.
+Currently only tested using py2.7 and py3.5.

 ## Implementation Details

-There are two primary differences between the official implementation and Spavro.
+There are three primary differences between the official implementation and Spavro.
 First, Spavro uses a C extension, created with Cython, to accelerate some of the low level binary serialization logic.
 Additionally Spavro uses a different model for handling schemas.
 Spavro attemps to parse the write and read schemas _once_ and only _once_ and creates recursive reader/writer functions from the schema definition.
 These reader/writer functions encode the type structure of the schema so no additional lookups are necessary while processing data.
+The last difference is that Spavro has been updated to be both Python 2 and Python 3 compatible using the `six` library.
+The official apache AVRO implementation has two separate codebases for Python 2 and Python 3 and spavro only has one.

 This has the net effect of greatly improving the throughput of reading and writing individual datums, since the schema isn't interrogated for every datum.
+This can be especially beneficial for "compatible" schema reading where both a read and write schema are needed to be able to read a complete data set.

 ## Performance

-Some (very non-scientific) benchmarks on an arbitray data set (using my development laptop) show a 5-17x improvement in serialization / deserialization throughput.
-A simple test was run using ~135k relatively large real world records.
+Some (very non-scientific) benchmarks on an arbitray data set (using my development laptop) show a 2-17x improvement in serialization / deserialization throughput.
+A simple test was run using ~135k relatively large (5k) real world records.
+YMMV but in all cases spavro was faster than both the default apache implementation and the "fastavro" library.

 ### deserialize 135k avro records
 default implementation